 Time will start when the team approaches the spray table.
 For every twelve seconds over 10 minutes, one point will be deducted from a possible 50 points.
 The maximum time for completing the calculation and sprayer setup exercise (not including the calibration run and nozzle check by the judges) is 20 minutes.
-If a team has not finished in 20 minutes, zero points are awarded for the time factor, but the team can still be awarded points for their calculations, nozzles, spray pattern, boom height, etc. Teams will be given a set of conditions and must perform calculations to determine spray output, nozzle/screen selection, etc, and must tell the judge the correct amount of spray volume required.
+If a team has not finished in 20 minutes, zero points are awarded for the time factor, but the team can still be awarded points for their calculations, nozzles, spray pattern, boom height, etc. Teams will be given a set of conditions in English and/or metric units and must perform calculations to determine spray output, nozzle/screen selection, product amounts, spray volumes, and/or active ingredient amounts.
+Answers will be accepted in specified units only, may be English or metric.
 The calculation portion is worth 20 points.
 When a team is ready to make the calibration run, they are to advise the judge and the time will be stopped.
 The calibration run is then made with the judge watching the proper boom height and uniformity of spray pattern.
 The calibration run is scored 10 points for boom height, 10 points for accurate walking speed, 40 points for nozzle selection, 30 points for screen selection, and 16 points for uniform spray pattern (106 points total).